 Splitting Your 1,140 Funded Hours Across Two Providers

 Scotland allows parents to split their child's 1,140 funded hours across up to two registered providers.
-Learn how splitting works in practice, what to watch out for, and when it is worth the extra coordination.
+Learn how splitting works in practice

 Most parents in Scotland use a single setting for their child's 1,140 funded hours — one nursery or one childminder, full stop.
 But you do not have to.
 Scottish Government policy allows you to split your child's funded hours across up to two registered providers.
 For some families this solves problems that no single setting can: covering school holidays when your council nursery is closed, getting a popular nursery on the days you most need it, or combining the structure of a nursery with the flexibility of a childminder.